 We left just after lunch and headed down the M6 in search of a few more castles.
 We took a very scenic drive through some stunning country side…

 … and stumbled across Drumlanrig Castle and manor house which is occupied and owned privately.

 We didn’t go in to this one but saw the opulence from the outside.

 We continued to Dumfries which is another beautiful old town we liked the name of…

 … then to Caerlaverock Castle which was in the middle of nowhere and was another medieval marvel… only this time with a moat.

-We ended up at Stoke-on-Trent for our overnight stay.
+We continued South and ended up at Stoke-on-Trent for our overnight stay.